 This information is provided as generally accepted information and is not intended as advisory services.

 Why Globalization Partners

-Establishing a branch office or subsidiary in Swaziland to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in Swaziland to engage a small team is time-consuming, expensive and complex.
 Labor law in Swaziland has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Swaziland.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Swaziland PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Swaziland PEO and Global Employer of Record solution provides you peace of mind so that you can focus on running your company.

 If you would like to discuss how Globalization Partners can provide a seamless employee leasing or PEO solution for hiring employees in Swaziland, please contact us.